nerc-project/nerc-docs/docs/other-tools/nfs/nfs-server-client-setup.md

 ## Pre-requisite

-We are using following setting for this purpose to setup the NFS server and client on Ubuntu based NERC OpenStack VM:
+We are using the following configuration to set up the NFS server and client on Ubuntu-based NERC OpenStack VMs:

 -   1 Linux machine for the **NFS Server**, `ubuntu-22.04-x86_64`, `cpu-su.1` flavor
     with 1vCPU, 4GB RAM, 20GB storage - also [assign Floating IP](../../openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md).